 Definitions.
 The prevailing forms of academic dishonesty are cheating, plagiarism, collusion, and the submission of false information.
-Academic integrity is not limited to the context of a course but can also occur during the admission or readmission process, assessment, and submission of academic and Enrollment Services appeals or petitions.
+Academic integrity is not limited to the context of a course but can also occur during the admission or readmission process, assessment, and submission of academic and One Stop appeals or petitions.

 Cheating in the instructional setting is the unauthorized use or exchange of information by students for the purpose of meeting academic standards or requirements; examples include, but are not limited to, the following:

 - Using unauthorized notes or aids during an examination

 - Collaborating with any other person during a test without authority

 - Using or giving unauthorized assistance on a take-home examination, assigned physical work, projects, or any other academic work

 - Arranging for another student to take an examination

 - Attempting to obtain, or knowingly obtaining, using, buying, selling, transporting, or soliciting in whole or in part, the contents of an unreleased test or information about an unreleased test